c-frame/aframewiki/en/pages/solidjs.md

 that will create the `dist` folder with the production build.

-The test if all is working with
+Then test if all is working properly with

 ```sh
 npm start